starfleit/docs-starfleit-io/content/docs/howto/create_your_own_pair.md

 ## Instantiation by Contract Address

-You should use the Starfleit token factory contract.
+You should use the STARFLEIT token factory contract.
 - fetchhub-4: `fetch1kmag3937lrl6dtsv29mlfsedzngl9egv5c3apnr468q50gu04zrqea398u`

 The JSON message format is as follows: